alemiherbert/alemiherbert.github.io/_posts/2023-08-13-welcome-to-jekyll.markdown

 author: Alemi Herbert
 ---

-The subtle art of not giving a fuck
+The subtle art of not giving a fuck about everything